-Applications which do not meet the criteria as outlined in Section IV 4.
+Applications which do not meet the criteria as outlined in Section IV.4.
 Submission Dates and Times of the NOFO will be considered late applications and will not be reviewed.
-Refer to HRSA's Policy on Late Submission of Grant Applications for more information.

 3.6.
-Requesting a Waiver from the Electronic Submission Requirement
+Requesting a Waiver from the Submission Requirement

 HRSA requires you to apply electronically and have the application validated under the correct funding opportunity number on or before the deadline date and time.
 The registration and application process protects you against fraud and ensures that only authorized representatives from an organization can submit an application.
 You are responsible for maintaining these registrations, which should be completed well in advance of submitting an application.
 You must submit your application electronically by the deadline posted on the NOFO.
 If you wish to request a waiver from the submission requirement, you must request an exemption in writing from ApplicationWaivers@hrsa.gov no later than 5 calendar days after the opportunity's closing date.
 Requests received after 5 calendar may not be considered.
 The request should provide details as to why you are technologically unable to submit electronically through the Grants.gov portal.
 If requesting a waiver from the submission requirements, include the following in the email request: